East Arnhem

 East Arnhem has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects that will likely impact this area: Gunyangara (Gove Port) Tourism Precinct, Bunggulwuy Close Housing Development, Nhulunbuy Master Plan, and Australia-Asia PowerLink.
-These are the key projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects that are likely to impact the area.
+Key projects include Gunyangara (Gove Port) Tourism Precinct, Bunggulwuy Close Housing Development, Nhulunbuy Master Plan, and Australia-Asia PowerLink.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.